greenbird/piri/docs/index.md

 [Source Code](https://github.com/greenbird/piri) |
 [Task Tracker](https://github.com/greenbird/piri/issues)**

+## What is Piri

+Piri is a JSON to JSON mapper.
+That means that we read input JSON and create output JSON.
+How the output is created is based on instructions from a configuration file.
+The configuration file tells us how the output structure should be and from where in the input to where in the output values should be set.
+In addition to this Piri supports data transformation with `data casting`, `if conditions`, `combination of data from multiple places` and of course setting `default` values.

+__This enables you to change any input into the output you desire.__

+## Typical usecases

+* You `get` data form api, but need to transform it for your backend system
+* `post`ing data to an api that needs data on a different format than what your system produces
+* all your backends speak different language? pipe it through __Piri__
+* Customer delivers weirdly formatted data?
+Use __Piri__ to make it sexy
+* have CSV but need nicely structured JSON? make CSV into a JSON list and transform it with __Piri__
+* have XML but need to change it? make it into JSON, transform it with __Piri__ and then dump it to XML again.
+* Customers legacy system needs CSV.
+Use __Piri__ to transform your nicely structured JSON data into a JSON List that can be easily dumped to CSV

 ## Goal

 The goal of this library is to make JSON to JSON transformation/mapping configurable.
 We achieve this by using a simple but feature-rich JSON configuration which then also acts as a contract.